Sokisati/blackjack_real/README.md

 ![tree567](https://github.com/Sokisati/blackjack_real/assets/129625653/3741f6ae-813d-4022-9940-069b95bae632)

 2) In this case, simulating the game is a sensible option.
 The more games we play in the simulation, the closer we get to the real advantage ratio.
-For instance, instead of asking experts in fields like thermodynamics, metallurgy, fluid dynamics, geometry, etc., about the probability of getting heads with a biased coin, which would be a huge waste in terms of time and money, we can simply flip the coin hundreds, thousands, or even tens of thousands of times and record the results.
-The experimental results will be close to the theoretical result, and the closeness is directly proportional to the number of experiments.
-In fact, we can say that as the limit of the number of experiments approaches infinity, the experimental probability becomes exactly equal to the theoretical probability.
 We play hundreds of games against Glados and introduce a ghost player into this simulation.
 The cards drawn by this ghost player are not subtracted from the real deck.
 It mimics the dealer's strategy (hence I named it "copycat") and if possible, it copies Glados's cards.
 For example:
 Glados is dealt the first 2 cards, which are 10 and 5.
 The dealer's open card is 6.
 Glados calculates the expected value and decides not to draw as it turns out negative.
 However, the copycat, after obtaining the cards 10 and 5, wants to draw as it mimics the dealer's strategy.